Andrea Danti - Fotolia

-When working with the Microsoft Azure cloud platform, there are particular roles on which an application can be installed within their cloud services.
-These roles are either worker roles or web roles.
+When working with the cloud platform, there are two Azure service roles on which an application can be installed: web roles or worker roles.
+The main difference between the two is how the VM is hosted:

-If the front-end application needs its own application server, then you need to put the systems to support the web role in the worker role.
-All of the application servers run in the same cloud instances, but they are utilized with a different function.
-Since Azure Cloud Services is a PaaS offering, you have to select a mode in which to run it, and that decision should be based only on the application, not the operating system.
+Deciding which role to use within an architecture depends on the application and how it is being used.
+For example, if the front-end application needs its own application server, then systems to support the web role in the worker role are needed.
+All application servers run in the same cloud instances, but they are used with different functions.
+Since Azure Cloud Services is a PaaS offering, you must select a mode in which to run it, and that decision should be based only on the application, not the OS being used.

-With these roles, you're not installing operating systems, you're installing applications.
-Taking advantage of the staging environment would also be something to review while in QA.
-It's here that you can decide within the staging environment if the application is working as expected before deploying it into production.
-This is a useful feature when reviewing quality assurance with application releases.
+With Azure service roles, you're not installing OSes; you're installing applications.
+Take advantage of the staging environment during quality assurance to decide if the application is working as expected before deploying it into production.

 Dig Deeper on Cloud Patch Management and Cloud Configuration Management